its-leofisher/going-light/README.md

    - "laughing" triggers a solid gold "FFD700"
    - "on" and "off" will toggle the light
    - View more [here](https://github.com/its-leofisher/going-light/edit/main/README.md#default-statusemotions-and-light-color-mapping)

-## Mantra
-The meanings of the lights can be changed to represent different events in the code.
-Essentially, the project is used to facilitate communication through light.

 ## Diagram
 <img width="1265" alt="image" src="https://github.com/user-attachments/assets/81124ca5-7352-48df-83ba-7680e6f4a079">